iamolegga/create-nestjs-middleware-module/README.md

 export type MyModuleAsyncOptions = AsyncOptions<Options>;
 ```

 4. This library is tested against `express` and `fastify`.
-But you should be aware that middlewares of `express` are not always works with `fastify` and vise versa.
+But you should be aware that middlewares of `express` are not always work with `fastify` and vise versa.
 Sometimes you can check platforms internally.
 Sometimes maybe it's better to create 2 separate modules for each platform.
 It's up to you.